Long distance entanglement generation through coherent directed transport of Neutral atoms in unmodulated optical lattices: Introduction

-Cold atoms in optical lattices is now a very fast developing field.
-Generating a Mott insulator phase, with exactly one atom per site, is an ordinary experiment now \cite{Mott-insulator} which enables for realizing effective spin Hamiltonians \cite{Lukin} via superexchange interaction.
+Cold atoms in optical lattices is now a very fast developing field \cite{Bloch-Review}.
+Implementation of both spin s = $\frac{1}{2}$ ladders and s = $1$ chains with cold atoms in an optical lattice has been introduced \cite{Delgado}.
+Moreover, generating a Mott insulator phase, with exactly one atom per site, is an ordinary experiment now \cite{Mott-insulator} which enables for realizing effective spin Hamiltonians \cite{Lukin} via superexchange interaction.
 Since, this is a second order process the effective spin couplings are $4J^2/U$ (where, $J$ is the tunneling and $U$ is the onsite energy).
-These weak couplings not only result in very slow dynamics for spin chains in optical lattices \cite{bayat-gate,bloch-phase-shift,Bloch-AC-driving} but also demand very low temperatures for observing magnetic phases \cite{bayat-gate} and despite being at the edge of experimental achievements they have not yet been realized \cite{Medley2010}.
-To avoid the slow superexchange process, new experiments exploiting the direct tunneling of particles, which are controlled by $J$ instead of $4J^2/U$, have been developed for observing controlled tunneling \cite{Bloch-AC-driving} and simulating anti-ferromagnetism \cite{greiner-AFM}.
-Moreover, single site resolution in current experiments \cite{single-site,Weitenberg} allows for single qubit operations and measurements \cite{Meschede,Weitenberg,Gibbons-Nondestructive}.
+These weak couplings not only result in very slow dynamics \cite{bayat-gate,bloch-phase-shift,Bloch-AC-driving} but also demand very low temperatures for observing magnetic phases \cite{Medley2010}.
+To avoid slow dynamics, new experiments get benefits of the the direct tunneling of particles, which are controlled by $J$ instead of $4J^2/U$ \cite{Bloch-AC-driving,greiner-AFM}.
+Moreover, single site resolution in current experiments \cite{single-site,Weitenberg} allows for single qubit operations and measurements \cite{Meschede,Weitenberg,Gibbons-Nondestructive,Jaeyoon-single-site}.
 A series of multiple two-qubit gates, acting globally and simultaneously, has been also realized \cite{Mandel-gate} between neighboring atoms.
-Unfortunately, this gate mechanism cannot be used for distant qubits as in this approach, atoms become delocalized and thus dephasing restricts the distance to $\sim 10$ sites \cite{Meschede-gate}.
-These show that mediating interaction between {\em individual distant} atoms is still an open problem for optical lattice experiments.

-In this letter, we put forward a {\em simple} way for directed transport of neutral atoms in optical lattices through regularly performing phase shifts on the lattice potential during the free evolution of the system.
-Unlike the AC-driven transport \cite{creffield-gate,quantum-rachet,Bloch-AC-driving} and spin chain gate realizations \cite{bayat-gate,bloch-phase-shift} the dynamics is truly governed by the tunneling itself and thus is fast and does not need extreme low temperatures.
-Furthermore, we develop an entanglement witness which can be used for experimentally verifying entanglement.
-The importance of our proposal indeed lies in its simplicity which makes it {\em timely and fully accessible} to current experiments.
-We also show its robustness against possible imperfections in an experimental realization.
+Unfortunately, generalization of this method to distant qubits is restricted by decoherence to only $\sim 10$ sites \cite{Meschede-gate}.
+Furthermore, fast generation of a quantum register and creation of the entangled states by dynamically manipulating the shape of the lattice potential in optical superlattices has been investigated \cite{vaucher}.